* Quake shallow but initial reports suggest damage light

 * Six people reported dead; no official death toll

-* Half-built bridge collapses on Irrawaddy River, workers missing
+* Half-built bridge collapses on Irrawaddy River, workers

 By Aung Hla Tun

 YANGON, Nov 11 An earthquake struck central

 Myanmar on Sunday near its second-biggest city, Mandalay,